hernantz/blog/content/its-the-competition-stupid.md

 definition too.

-Some societies might meassure progess by the level of hapiness of it's individuals, others by more concrete metrics like GDP, child mortality or number of college graduates.
+Some societies might meassure progess by the level of hapiness of it's individuals [^8], others by more concrete metrics like GDP, advancements in human rights, child mortality or number of college graduates.

-Access to consumer goods, human rights.
+Maybe all of them are desirable, but which one is more important and how much more important?

 There was no justice for dinosaurs.
 Even when they might have done everything they could in terms of adaptation through millions of years of evolution, they couldn't survive a gigantic meteorite (something that doesn't frequently and was impossible to anticipate).
 Again, many factors one does not control.